-- 10.1.1 The post of technical director is vacant; - 10.1.25 The position of CEO has not been filled since the resignation of R Ramsden; - 14.1.4.1 The National AGM shall be held in November of each year: - 18.1 Accounting records and reports are to be handed to the director of non-profit organisations within 6 months of the financial year-end; and - .
-18.5 Audited financial statements will be available by the end of the second week of October each year. - Furthermore, the association has not been registered as a Public Benefit Organisation for Income Tax purposes at the South African Revenue Service.
+- 10.1.1 The post of technical director is vacant; - 10.1.4 The term of office for directors is 2 years thereafter the director is to be re-elected at the next AGM.
+The re-election of the financial director and additional director are in contravention of the constitution: - 10.1.11 The Board of Directors have not met at least twice annually; - 10.1.25 The position of CEO has not been filled since the resignation of R Ramsden; - 18.1 Accounting records and reports are to be handed to the director of non-profit organisations within 6 months of the financial year-end; 18.5 Audited financial statements if the control of the director of non-profit organisations. - Audited financial statements will be available by the end of the second week of October each year; and - The financial year-end date has been amended to 31 December but no evidence of compliance with the constitution has been provided to us.

+Furthermore, the association has not been registered as a Public Benefit Organisation for Income Tax purposes at the South African Revenue Service.
 The registration of the association as a Public Benefit Organisation is currently pending.